Aurora (Sleeping Beauty): Appearances

-Film and television
+Sleeping Beauty

 Aurora debuted in Sleeping Beauty (1959) as the only daughter of King Stefan and Queen Leah.
-Angered at not receiving an invitation to her christening, Aurora is cursed by an evil fairy named Maleficent, who dooms her to die when she pricks her finger on a spinning wheel's spindle before the sun sets on her 16th birthday.
-However, one of the three good fairies, named Merryweather, alters the curse so instead of dying, Aurora will only sleep until she is awakened by a kiss from her true love.
-Merryweather and the two other fairies, Flora and Fauna, take extra precautions by raising the princess in a secluded cottage under the alias Briar Rose to protect her from Maleficent until her sixteenth birthday arrives.
+Angered at not receiving an invitation to her christening, an evil fairy, Maleficent, places a curse on Aurora; before the sun sets on Aurora's 16th birthday, Aurora will prick her finger on a spinning wheel's spindle and die.
+Fortunately, one of the three good fairies, Merryweather, alters the curse so if Aurora pricked her finger, she would not die, but be put to sleep until she is awakened by a kiss from her true love.
+Merryweather and the other two fairies, Flora and Fauna, take extra precautions by raising the princess in a secluded cottage under the alias/nickname Briar Rose to protect her from Maleficent until her sixteenth birthday arrives.
 Years later, a 16-year-old Aurora meets a handsome man in the forest.
 Unaware that he is actually a prince named Phillip, to whom she has been betrothed since infancy, the two fall in love and agree to meet again.
 However, the fairies finally reveal Aurora's true identity to her and thus forbid her from seeing him because they plan on returning the heartbroken princess to her parents.
-While alone at the castle, Aurora is hypnotized by Maleficent, who lures her to prick her finger and fulfill Merryweather's prophecy.
-The fairies then place Aurora on a bed in the highest tower to sleep peacefully, and put the entire kingdom to sleep until the spell was broken.
+While Aurora is left alone at the castle, Maleficent appears as a glowing green ball of light that calls to Aurora, and hypnotically beckons Aurora to a tower room, where she is lured to prick her finger on a spinning wheel's spindle (which is really Maleficent herself), which puts Aurora in a deep sleep.
+After Maleficent reveals herself and the sleeping Aurora to the fairies, the fairies place Aurora on a bed in the highest tower to sleep peacefully and put the entire kingdom to sleep until the spell is broken.
 Meanwhile, Maleficent has captured Phillip, whom the fairies release upon realizing that he is in fact the same man Aurora met in the forest earlier that day.
-Helping him defeat Maleficent, Aurora is successfully awakened by Phillip's kiss, and is finally reunited with her parents.
+Along with everyone else in the kingdom, Aurora is successfully awakened by Phillip's kiss and is finally reunited with her parents.